heloa-net/note-app/README.md

 # note-app
-Google Codelabs Progressive Web App with Firebase, Polymerfire and Polymer Components
+Progressive Web App with Firebase, Polymerfire and Polymer Components